kaio-matos/42_so__long/README.md

 ## Execution

-With Make installed just run `make` in the terminal to compile the program, then execute the program using a map as a argument.
+With Make installed just run `make` in the terminal to compile the program, then execute the program using a map as an argument.

 ```bash
 make